insung113/dynamo/RESEARCH.md

 - Helm: Kubernetes package manager for deploying applications
 - Minikube: Local Kubernetes environment for testing
 - kubectl: Command-line tool for interacting with Kubernetes clusters
+- Earthly: Build automation tool used by Dynamo for container image creation

 ### Starting Minikube with NVIDIA GPU Support